15. Provisions, Contingent Liabilities and Contingent Assets:

 The Corporation’s Life Insurance Business consists of linked and non-linked business under Individual and Group contracts.
 The non-linked business consists of Participating Assurance /Annuity / Pension policies and Non-participating Assurance / Annuity /Pension / Individual Health policies and Group policies written under non-participating assurances.
 The linked business consists of Non-participating Assurance / Pension / Individual Health policies with a very small proportion of linked assurance business written under Group contracts.
 Some of these policies have riders attached to them such as Critical Illness, Premium Waiver Benefit, Term Assurance and Accident Benefit including Accidental Death & Disability Benefit.

-The unit liability in respect of Linked business is taken as the total Net Asset Value of the units as on the date of valuation.
-The non-unit liability under the linked business is calculated using the discounted cash flow method.
-The liabilities are calculated based on the valuation assumptions for interest, mortality, morbidity, withdrawal, expenses, inflation and bonuses wherever applicable.
-The liability for Group Cash Accumulation schemes has been taken as the fund value of all such schemes as at 31st March, 2024.
+The liability for Group Cash Accumulation schemes has been taken as the fund value of all such schemes as on the date of valuation.
 The liability in respect of One Year Renewable Group Term Assurance schemes has been arrived at as unearned risk premium based on period up to next Annual Renewal Date.

 The expense assumption for valuation was arrived at either as a percentage of premiums or as per policy or a combination of these.
 The renewal per policy expenses used for valuing individual business varies according to the type of Plan and status of the policy and with an appropriate assumption for expense inflation.
 Renewal Premium related expenses in respect of individual business include GST on premium, wherever applicable, depending on the type of Plan.
-While valuing Participating policies, the allowance for applicable taxation and allocation of surplus to shareholders has been made by appropriately rating up future Reversionary Bonuses reserved for the balance duration of the contract.
+While valuing Participating policies, the allowance for applicable taxation and allocation of surplus to shareholders has been made by appropriately rating up future Reversionary Bonuses reserved for the remaining duration of the contract.

-Further, in case of Linked Plans, where there is a guarantee at maturity, cost of such guarantee has been arrived at using stochastic methods.
-For Bima Account II, the cost of interest guarantee has been provided.
+Additionally, reserves have been provided for liability in respect of Premium Waiver Benefit, Double Accident Benefit including Permanent Disability Benefit, revival of paid up policies, reinstatement of policies which have not acquired paid up value, immediate increase in expenses in case the office is closed for new business, AIDS/HIV, Incurred But Not Reported deaths (IBNR), Catastrophe etc. Further, in case of Linked Plans, where there is a guarantee at maturity, cost of such guarantee has been arrived at using stochastic methods.
+For Bima Account II, the cost of interest guarantee has been provided for.
 For Plans where there are options which can be exercised by the policyholders, the most onerous option has been taken for valuing these options.
-Fund for Future Appropriations (FFA) for both Non Linked and Linked lines of business has been provided in respective lines of Business.
+Fund for Future Appropriations (FFA) for both Non-Linked and Linked lines of business has been provided for in the respective lines of Business.

 The Board of the Corporation had approved in Financial Year 2021-22, bifurcation of the Single fund into separate Par and Non-Par funds as mandated under Section 24 of LIC Act, 1956, and the Surplus Distribution Policy required under the amended Section 28 of LIC Act, 1956.
+The Surplus Distribution Policy mandates the surplus distribution pattern for Par policies as 95:5 for the financial year 2021-22, 92.5:7.5 for the financial years 2022-23 and 2023-24, and 90:10 from financial year 2024-25 onwards and 0:100 for Non-Par policies from financial year 2021-22 onwards.

 4. Basis of allocation of investments and income thereon between Policyholders’ Account and Shareholders’ Account: